 Home computers are frequently changed out or upgraded and – if attached to the internet – accessible by hackers.

 Due to the very nature of the Notary Public’s commission, our journal entries are to stay with us – not an employer.
 YOU are responsible for your notarial acts, and could be called on to appear in court if there is any question about the transaction.
-No one other than you should ever have access to your journal and the confidential information contained within it.
+We are required to maintain a back-up copy of the recording and the journal entry.
 You would never entertain the idea of leaving a paper journal with your employer if you changed jobs – so you certainly don’t want to leave your e-notary journal on their servers.

 And considering the number of data breaches that are in the news these days, you may wonder if there IS a safe way to store this information.